patelhitesh/modular-chat-agent-kit/README.md

 3. Enter patient information or questions in the chat input box.
 4. The assistant will respond and may end the conversation with:
    > I’ll end our conversation here.
 Take care.
-   At this point, the chat input will be disabled.

 ---